 Take for instance the issue of George Floyd in America.
 The average emotional citizens are protesting in anger thinking that their expression of disapproval (violent or nonviolent) will solve the issue of white police killing blacks.
 But it will not.
 Because acting out of anger has blinded them to the fact that what they are doing is merely cutting the branches and not the root cause.
 The pro-active few if they want to solve this issue will sit back and consider the root-cause and what kind of legislative bill will put an end to the killing of blacks by the police.
 You will never see them protest in anger, violent or nonviolent, they would rather let the reactive crowd cut the branches by protesting while they dig deep to uproot it from the roots with legislative bills or re-education.

-You see why the Blacks anywhere in the world are not able to solve major issues affecting them?
+Do you see why the Blacks anywhere in the world are not able to solve major issues affecting them?
 They are re-actors, not pro-actors.
 Also, look at the issue of a young girl being raped and killed in a local church in Nigeria and the child killed by police stray bullet.
 What do you have?
 Almost everyone reacting in anger.
-They few pro-actors who are busy trading blames and hating each other over tribe and religion.
+Some pro-actors who are busy trading blames and hating each other over tribe and religion.

 How long are we going to be condemning and protesting against persistent penitent issues without solving them?
 When are we going to stop allowing our emotions to control us and become pro-actors who solve issues instead of crying and protesting about them?
 Do you even know that protest has its origin from slave revote?
 Do you wonder why Blacks are the most educated yet victims all over the world today?
 It is because we are re-actors and not pro-actors.
 It is time to change that.